 VT Markets Review

-- VT Markets has regulatory status in one tier-3 jurisdiction and is part of Vantage Group, which holds licenses in two tier-1 jurisdictions.
-These factors help make it a safer broker (average-risk) for forex and CFD trading.
+- VT Markets holds regulatory status in one tier-3 jurisdiction and is part of Vantage Group, which holds licenses in two tier-1 jurisdictions.

 |Offering of Investments|

 Is VT Markets safe?

 VT Markets is considered average-risk, with an overall Trust Score of 83 out of 99.
 VT Markets is not publicly traded, does not operate a bank, and is authorised by two tier-1 regulators (high trust), zero tier-2 regulators (average trust), and one tier-3 regulator (low trust).
 VT Markets is authorised by the following tier-1 regulators via its parent company, Vantage: Australian Securities & Investment Commission (ASIC) and the Financial Conduct Authority (FCA).
 Learn more about Trust Score.

 |Publicly Traded (Listed)||No|

 VT Markets’ offering of CFDs includes 168 symbols and spans a variety of asset classes, such as shares, commodities, metals, indices, and forex pairs.
 The following table summarizes the different investment products available to VT Markets clients.

 |Tradeable Symbols (Total)||168|

 |US Stock Trading (Non CFD)||No|